External hardware is not strictly

 Types of Interface

-There are two main types of interface between a sensor and a PC.
+There are three main types of interface between a sensor and a PC: either serial or by individual pins.

 Connection to Individual Pins of a COM (serial I/O) port